 What to Do If Your Dog Ate Chocolate?

-If your dog has eaten chocolate, take your dog to the vet, even if you think your pet has eaten a small amount, or it will not affect your dog’s health.
+If your dog has eaten chocolate, take it to the vet, even if you think your pet has eaten a small amount, or it will not affect your dog’s health.
 Be sure to pay attention to how much chocolate the dog ate, its type, and when it was consumed.
-If no more than 3 hours have passed since the consumption of chocolate, then the vet will prescribe gastric lavage and the intake of sorbents to cleanse the body.
+If no more than 3 hours have passed since consuming chocolate, then the vet will prescribe gastric lavage and the intake of sorbents to cleanse the body.
 Also, in some cases, symptomatic medications (fever pills or pills to lower blood pressure) are needed.

 Thus, chocolate harms the cardiovascular system, nervous system, and digestive system.
 If you want your dog to be healthy and live a fulfilling life, then choose the right food for their breed, be sure to consult your veterinarian on dog treat options, and provide your pet with a balanced diet.